Monday, February 29, 2016

 Marquise de Montespan, c.1670; Marquise de Pompadour, c.1640; Countess du Barry, c.1770

-• They shared kings' gifts of lands, posts, honors etc. with their clans, giving them temporary access to power without the risk of rebellion.
+• Favoris shared kings' gifts of lands, posts, honors etc. with their clans, which gave them temporary access to power without the risk of rebellion.

-• Louis XIV's much stronger monarchy made revolt impossible, and Louis XV's favorites of commoner origin (Jeanne Poisson ennobled as the Marquise de Pompadour and Jeanne Bécu ennobled as the Countess du Barry) had no ttraditonal clan to favor.
+• The institution evolved: Louis XIV's much stronger monarchy made revolt impossible and Louis XV's favorites of commoner origin (Jeanne Poisson ennobled as the Marquise de Pompadour and Jeanne Bécu ennobled as the Countess du Barry) had no traditional entourage to favor.

-But clans were improvised around or against them, permitting the intrigues and struggles for influence that made the stifling and extremely expensive life at court worthwhile.
+But clans were improvised around or against them, encouraging the intrigues and struggles for influence that made the exorbitant expense of life at a stifling court worthwhile.

-• As well, favoris and favorites were lightning rods, whose extravagance concentrated popular fury on themselves and away from the ruler, who was thought merely misled.
+Favoris were also lightning rods whose extravagance concentrated popular fury on themselves and away from the ruler, who was thought fatherly but misled.

 # # #

-As well, by favoring a few friends in a hierarchical court where
+As well, favoring a few friends in a hierarchical court where

-proximity to royals was a badge of identity,* she incurred powerful enemies.
+proximity to royals was a badge of identity* brought powerful enemies.

 * Louis XV had already broken the rules when his favorite, the Marquise de Pompadour, organized and starred in plays to which only a few were invited.
 The innovation was rapidly cancelled on the pretext of cost, but really because of excluded courtiers' hostility.